-Each Centre selects its own teacher/Examiner to conduct and assess the Speaking tests.
-This is normally a teacher from within the Languages department, but could be someone from outside the Centre.
+Each centre selects its own teacher/Examiner to conduct and assess the Speaking tests.
+This is normally a teacher from within the Languages department, but could be someone from outside the centre.

-In the interests of standardisation, there will be only one teacher/Examiner per Centre.
-Where a Centre needs to use additional teacher/Examiners permission to do so must be sought from Cambridge before the start of each Speaking test period.
-Permission to use more than one teacher/Examiner will only be granted on the understanding that teacher/Examiners at the Centre work together to ensure a common approach to the conduct of the Speaking tests and the application of the mark scheme, and that Internal moderation is carried out at the Centre.
-This is in order to ensure that marks submitted by the Centre are consistent for all candidates, irrespective of which teacher/Examiner conducted and assessed the test.
-The sample that the Centre submits to Cambridge must include work of each teacher/Examiner and a Speaking examination Working Mark Sheet must be submitted for each teacher/Examiner, with candidate names and numbers clearly entered.
-The final column on the Working Mark Sheet (Internal and/or External moderation) should be used to record the results of Internal moderation, and details of the Centre's Internal moderation procedures must be enclosed with the materials for External moderation.
-Guidelines for the Internal standardisation/moderation of Speaking tests are available from Cambridge.
+In the interests of standardisation, there will be only one teacher/Examiner per centre.
+Where a centre needs to use additional teachers/Examiners permission to do so must be sought from Cambridge International before the start of each Speaking test period.
+Permission to use more than one teacher/Examiner will only be granted on the understanding that teachers/Examiners at the centre work together to ensure a common approach to the conduct of the Speaking tests and the application of the mark scheme, and that Internal moderation is carried out at the centre.
+This is in order to ensure that marks submitted by the centre are consistent for all candidates, irrespective of which teacher/Examiner conducted and assessed the test.
+The sample that the centre submits to Cambridge International must include work of each teacher/Examiner and a Speaking examination Working Mark Sheet must be submitted for each teacher/Examiner, with candidate names and numbers clearly entered.
+The final column on the Working Mark Sheet (Internal and/or External moderation) should be used to record the results of Internal moderation, and details of the centre's Internal moderation procedures must be enclosed with the materials for External moderation.
+Guidelines for the Internal standardisation/moderation of Speaking tests are available from Cambridge International.